 Given the limited number of residency programs and spots, most applicants do apply to some categorical programs in addition to the combined programs.
 It is not a requirement to apply to both categorical and combined programs, but some applicants feel more comfortable with their ranking chances if they do so.

-What is the extent of exposure to psychotherapy?
+What is the extent of exposure to psychotherapy in combined training?

-Given that combined residents must satisfy the certification requirements of both Medicine and Psychiatry boards, each combined resident is required to have a minimum of 12 consecutive months of supervised outpatient psychotherapy.
-Categorical Psychiatry residents typically perform this outpatient psychotherapy during both their 3rd and 4th years of residencies.
-Each individual combined program has a different schedule, but most combined residents undergo their 12 consecutive therapy months at some point during their 4th and 5th years.
+Given that combined residents must satisfy the certification requirements of both medicine (or pediatrics or neurology) and psychiatry boards, each combined resident is required to have a minimum of 12 consecutive months of supervised outpatient psychotherapy.
+Categorical psychiatry residents typically perform this outpatient psychotherapy during both their 3rd and 4th years of residencies.
+Each individual combined program has a different schedule, but most combined residents undergo their 12 consecutive therapy months at some point during their 3rd, 4th, or 5th years.
 The exact makeup of those months varies among programs, but typically involves exposure to several therapy modalities.

 Are combined programs open to having DO residents?

-DO residents offer a perspective and knowledge base that is consistent with the mission of integrated Medicine and Psychiatry, and thus they are certainly welcome and appreciated in combined programs.
+DO residents offer a perspective and knowledge base that is consistent with the mission of combined training and thus they are certainly welcome and appreciated in combined programs.

-Are the combined internal medicine/Psychiatry, Family Medicine/Psychiatry, and Neurology/Psychiatry programs ACGME accredited?
+Are the combined internal medicine/psychiatry, family medicine/psychiatry, pediatrics/psychiatry/child & adolescent psychiatry, and neurology/psychiatry programs ACGME accredited?

 Are combined residents allowed to do fellowships?

 Yes!
-Combined residents are certainly allowed to do fellowships post-residency.
+Combined residents are certainly allowed to complete fellowships post-residency.
 They are eligible for the same fellowships available to graduates of their individual program components.
-For example, graduates of a combined Internal Medicine/Psychiatry program are eligible for fellowships available to Internal Medicine residency graduates and that of Psychiatry residency graduates.
+For example, graduates of a combined internal medicine/psychiatry program are eligible for fellowships available to internal medicine residency graduates and that of psychiatry residency graduates.

 Do many combined residents do fellowships?

 Some combined residents do complete fellowship training post-residency.
-Residents are eligible for fellowships in either Medicine or Psychiatric areas, thus broadening fellowship possibilities.
-Some of the most common fellowships undertaken by combined residents are Gastroenterology, Hematology-Oncology, Infectious Disease, Pain, Eating disorders, and Forensics.
+Some of the most common fellowships undertaken by combined residents are gastroenterology, hematology-oncology, infectious disease, pain, and forensics.